Alextopher/serotonin/description.md

 ## Constraints

-Without constraints every function could only have a single rule and functions like `while` would be impossible to write.
+Without constraints, every function could only have a single rule, and functions like `while` would be impossible to write.
 Constraints define special case rules for functions that can be applied by monomorphization.
 Constraints are often used when writing quality libraries.
 Here is the current list of available constraints.

 | Constraint | Meaning |
 |--------|---------|